Root Canal Treatment in Santa Clara CA

 What happens after root canal treatment?

 When your root canal therapy has been completed, we keep a record of your treatment at our office and schedule a follow-up restoration to be placed within a few weeks.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 However, if a problem does occur, we are available at all times to evaluate your tooth and proceed as necessary.
-To prevent further decay, continue to practice good dental hygiene.
+To prevent further decay, continue to practice good oral hygiene.

 How much will root canal treatment cost?

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
-In general, endodontic treatment is much less expensive than tooth removal and its replacement – an artificial tooth.
+In general, endodontic treatment is much less expensive than tooth extraction and its replacement – an artificial tooth.